The Little Vampire (book series): Humans

 Von Rant makes his first appearance as a patient for Schwartenfeger's vampire desensibilization program.
-Although he presents as a vampire, von Rant (whose name is a play on "ignorant") is actually a university professor named August Piepenschnurz who is in cahoots with Geiermeier.
+Although he presents himself as a vampire, von Rant (whose name is a play on "ignorant") is actually a university professor named August Piepenschnurz who is in cahoots with Geiermeier.
 He woos Aunt Dorothee and tries to win the trust of the Schlotterstein children, but his masquerade is exposed thanks to Anton's efforts.